-The Domestic and Historical Determinants of State Capacity
+The Domestic and Historical Determinants of State Development

 International statebuilders often attempt (and fail) to engineer outcomes that took today’s consolidated states centuries to achieve.
 What are the domestic and historical processes of state development?
 How did today’s strong states develop?
 What lessons does the historical record of state development hold for the research and practice of international statebuilding?

 My research in this theme examines different aspects of state development: the capacity of state institutions, the enforcement of rules and regulations, the reach of the state over its territory, and the popular imagination of sovereign authority.

 Scholars agree that state capacity is essential for (but not the sole determinant of) the effective exercise of state power.
 I show that a particular kind of state capacity, legibility (or information capacity), allows the government to curb free-riding in collection action dilemmas by facilitating monitoring and enforcement.
 As part of that project, I developed and released new state capacity data that capture legibility.